-Marijuana (also called pot, weed and cannabis) is a drug that comes from the dried leaves, flowers, stems and seeds of the hemp plant.
+Marijuana (also called pot, weed and cannabis) is a drug that comes from the dried leaves, flowers, stems and seeds of the cannabis plant.
 Marijuana is the most commonly used street drug during pregnancy.
 Marijuana is illegal in many states.
 But in some states, it’s legal to use and treat some illnesses (called medical or medicinal marijuana).

 Marijuana has a chemical in it called delta-9-tetrahydrocannabinol (also called THC).
 This chemical can affect how your brain works and make it hard to think clearly.
 THC and other chemicals in marijuana may change your sense of sight, sound and touch.